naruto-unison/naruto-unison/README.md

 ### Tests

-To run the characters test suite:
+To run the game test suite:

 ```
-stack test naruto-unison:test-characters
+stack test naruto-unison:test-game
 ```

 To run the web handler test suite, first create a separate test database and configure it in [config/test-settings.yml](config/test-settings.yml), then run: